Sundarx/Combination-Lock/README.md

 # LockADT

-Program demonstrates a classic dial-lock where the user has the ability to:
+Program demonstrates a classic combination dial lock where the user has the ability to:

 1) set lock combination
 2) close lock